 Once you have challenged the thought, confronted the beast, the next step is to ask

-Once you know what it is you really want, (and sometimes it’s the sweetness in your life) then you can ‘surf the urge’, you’ve heard that expression I’m sure, strengthen the muscle that enables you to pause.
+Once you know what it is you really want, (and sometimes it’s the sweetness in your life rather than the quick ‘hit’ from alcohol or sugar) then you can ‘surf the urge’.
+You’ve heard that expression I’m sure.
+Strengthen the muscle that enables you to pause.
 You can delve into your Sober Toolkit and pull out exactly what you need

 You can buy my mini e-booklet Goodbye Wine Witch, Tips to tame the voice in your head – only 99p on kindle

-Happy Healthy Sober – Ditch the booze and take control of your life is out Jan 1st as e-book and Feb 11th as paperback, pre-order now.
+Happy Healthy Sober – Ditch the booze and take control of your life is out now